asilarda/Autonomous-Driving-Carla-RL/README.md

 ### 2. Install package (less tideous way and preferred way to run this project)
 https://carla.readthedocs.io/en/latest/start_quickstart/

-Either install from the docs:
+Either choose from the docs:
-1. Debian Package (Ubuntu 18.04 recommended, Ubuntu 20.04 not officialy supported)
+1. Debian Package (Ubuntu 18.04 recommended, Ubuntu 20.04 not officialy supported) Currently there is a problem with the dist.carla.com server.
+The following issue comment might solve the problem: https://github.com/carla-simulator/carla/issues/7017#issuecomment-1908462106

 2. Package installation from GitHub repo